 Click Create Post.

-Upload your image from your computer or via the Dropbox, Google Drive, or OneDrive integration.
+Upload your image from your computer or via the Dropbox, Google Drive, Google Photos, or OneDrive integration.

 Click on the editing button, which is a pencil icon.